 To define your Java web application server

-Expand the Amazon Web Services item in the Server Type explorer and select AWS Elastic Beanstalk for Tomcat 6 or AWS Elastic Beanstalk for Tomcat 7.
+Under Select the server type, expand Amazon Web Services, and then click Elastic Beanstalk for Tomcat 6 or Elastic Beanstalk for Tomcat 7.

-Enter the server's host name and server name in the provided fields.
+If necessary, enter the server's host name and server name in the provided fields.
 Click Next.
-The Configure Application and Environment options appear.

 You have defined your AWS Java web application server.
-You must still configure your AWS Java web application before deployment.
+You must use the Configure Application and Environment options to configure your AWS Java web application before deployment.

 Each application has a configuration and a version.
 A specific application instance is called an environment.
 An environment can have only one version at a time, but you can have multiple simultaneous environments running the same or different versions.
-AWS resources created for an environment include one elastic load balancer, an Auto Scaling group, and one or more Amazon EC2 instances.
+AWS resources created for an environment can include one Elastic Load Balancing load balancer, an Auto Scaling group, and one or more Amazon EC2 instances.

 To configure your Amazon web application

-Enter an application name in the provided field, and optionally provide an application description.
+Enter an application name and, if desired, provide an application description.

-Enter an environment name in the provided field, and optionally provide an environment description.
-The environment name must be unique within your AWS Account.
-Click Next.
+Enter an environment name and, if desired, provide an environment description.
+The environment name must be unique within your AWS account.

 Click Deploy with a key pair.

-Select the Use incremental deployment check box to deploy only the changed files.
+Select Use incremental deployment to deploy only the changed files.
 An incremental deployment is faster because you are updating only the files that changed instead of all the files.

 Select an instance profile.

 To investigate any issues, you can view logs.
-For information about viewing logs, see Working with Logs.
-If you need to test remotely, you can connect to your Amazon EC2 instances.
+For information about viewing logs, see Instance Logs.
+If you need to test remotely, you can connect to your EC2 instances.
 For instructions on how to connect to your instance, see Listing and Connecting to Server Instances.

-Now that you have tested your application, it is easy to edit and redeploy it, and to see the results in moments.
-Typically, when you redeploy your application, all of the files will get updated.
-However, if you choose to do an incremental deployment, the toolkit will update the modified files, making your deployment faster.
+Now that you have tested your application, it is easy to edit and redeploy it and to see the results in moments.
+Typically, when you redeploy your application, all of the files get updated.
+However, if you choose to do an incremental deployment, the toolkit updates the modified files, making your deployment faster.

 To choose to use incremental deployments

-In the AWS Toolkit for Eclipse, expand the AWS Elastic Beanstalk node and your application node.
+If Eclipse isn't displaying AWS Explorer view, in the menu choose Window, Show View, AWS Explorer.
+In the AWS Explorer pane, expand the Elastic Beanstalk node and your application node.

-In the Overview pane, expand the AWS Elastic Beanstalk Deployment tab, and then select Use Incremental Deployments.
+In the Overview tab, expand the AWS Elastic Beanstalk Deployment tab, and then select Use Incremental Deployments.